liangsongtaohit/reedsolomon/README.md

 # Usage

 This section assumes you know the basics of Reed-Solomon encoding.
-A good start is this [Backblaze blog post](https://www.backblaze.com/blog/reed-solomon/) or [my blogs](http://templex.xyz) (more info about this package there).
+A good start is this [Backblaze blog post](https://www.backblaze.com/blog/reed-solomon/) or [my blogs](http://templex.xyz) (more info about this package there, but in Chinese).

 There are only two public function in the package: Encode, Reconst and NewMatrix